How to Limit Screen Time with Healthy Habits & a Bigger YES

 What if you are doing your best and screen time still feels unhealthy?

 There could be deeper issues going on.
-Screen addiction is a real thing!
+While more true screen addiction is more rare than we think, it is a real thing!
 For teens, screens can also be complicated with pornography, cyberbullying, and other serious issues.

-If your kids continue to struggle with screen time, it’s time to enlist help.
+If your kids continue to struggle with screen time limits, it’s time to enlist help.
 Investing in your family through parent coaching may be the best decision you ever make.

 Prayer for families struggling with screen habits